Reservoir: Flow balancing

 Reservoirs can be used to balance the flow in highly managed systems, taking in water during high flows and releasing it again during low flows.
 In order for this to work without pumping requires careful control of water levels using spillways.
 When a major storm approaches, the dam operators calculate the volume of water that the storm will add to the reservoir.
 If forecast storm water will overfill the reservoir, water is slowly let out of the reservoir prior to, and during, the storm.
 If done with sufficient lead time, the major storm will not fill the reservoir and areas downstream will not experience damaging flows.
 Accurate weather forecasts are essential so that dam operators can correctly plan drawdowns prior to a high rainfall event.

 Dam operators blamed a faulty weather forecast on the 2010–2011 Queensland floods.

-Examples of highly managed reservoirs are Burrendong Dam in Australia and Bala Lake (Llyn Tegid) in North Wales.
-Bala Lake is a natural lake whose level was raised by a low dam and into which the River Dee flows or discharges depending upon flow conditions, as part of the River Dee regulation system.
+Examples of highly managed reservoirs are Burrendong Dam in Australia and Llyn Tegid (Bala Lake) in North Wales.
+Llyn Tegid is a natural lake whose level was raised by a low dam and into which the River Dee flows or discharges depending upon flow conditions, as part of the River Dee regulation system.
 This mode of operation is a form of hydraulic capacitance in the river system.